Assistant Professor of Comparative Medicine; Director, Comparative Pathology Research, Comparative Medicine

 Professor of Medicine and Professor of Epidemiology (Microbial Diseases); Director, Yale CyTOF Facility, Present; Associate Dean for Scientific Affairs, Dept Clinical: Internal Medicine

-Associate Professor of Pathology and Laboratory Medicine; Director of Hematopathology, Pathology; Director, Expert Consultation Practice, Pathology
+Associate Professor of Pathology; Director of Hematopathology, Pathology; Director, Expert Consultation Practice, Pathology

 Deadline Looms as SenNet Program at Yale Seeks Underrepresented Students for Summer Internships